orlandocaraballo/sei/51-ror-data-integrity-web-security/51-morning-exercise.md

 # Morning Exercise

-Open the file, `animals.txt`, in ruby and gather all the attributes from the file then store them in an animal object with the following attributes.
+Open the file, [animals.txt](../51-ror-data-integrity-web-security/animals.txt), in ruby and gather all the attributes from the file then store them in an animal object with the following attributes.

 ```ruby
 type